Daylight Savings Time Fail

 of Daylight Savings Time last Sunday.
 These clocks were manufactured in

-2004, before the current DST dates were adopted, so any pre-programmed
+2004, before the current DST dates were adopted, and so any pre-programmed

 dates are wrong.
 In theory, the WWVB radio signal should inform the